Gwen-Bradbury/MS4/README.md

 ### Bugs and Fixes Implemented after Testing -

-- _Added a Recipe Information Page_ - In the wireframes the recipe was written under the cocktail image.
-Now the image is a link directing users to the full recipe on a seperate page.

 - _Added Verify Email Page_ - Upon registering, a page has been added that tells users to verify their emails using a link emailed to the email address used in registration, before continuing.

 - _Added Verify Logout Page_ - Requests users to verify if they're sure they wish to logout.